Darian Durant: Winnipeg Blue Bombers

 Durant agreed to terms on a one-year contract with the Winnipeg Blue Bombers on January 20, 2018.
 On May 11, 2018, Darian Durant announced his retirement from professional football.
 Durant's retirement surprised the Bombers who were expecting Durant to begin the season as the backup to Matt Nichols.

-Statistics
+Post-football career

+In 2023, the 2013 Grey Cup team was inducted into the Saskatchewan Roughrider Plaza of Honour, and Durant returned to Saskatchewan for the celebrations.

+In 2024, Durant was inducted into the Plaza of Honour, and one of the other inductees was Shivers.